Heather Mason: Appearances

-Backstory and Silent Hill: Origins
+Backstory

 Heather is the reincarnation of Alessa Gillespie, a young girl with strange supernatural abilities who grew up in the small American town known as Silent Hill.
 Alessa was abused by her mother Dahlia and was forced into her mother's cult, The Order.
 She was bullied heavily at school, with children calling her a witch.
 One of her only friends was a young Claudia Wolf, whom Alessa loved as a sister.

-When Alessa was seven, Dahlia and The Order tried to use her to give birth to the cult's God.
-The ceremony led to Alessa receiving severe burns all across her body, but she was saved by a truck driver named Travis Grady.
-Using her supernatural powers, Alessa was able to separate her spirit from her body with a ghostly apparition.
-Due to Alessa's powers and Silent Hill's own connection to the supernatural, an alternate reality known as the Otherworld started seeping into the town.
-As the apparition, Alessa led Travis across Silent Hill to assemble an artifact called the Flauros.
-With Flauros, she was able to stop the Order's goal and split her soul into two.
-She then dropped off half of her soul, which took the appearance of a baby, outside of Silent Hill.
+When Alessa was seven, Dahlia and The Order tried to use her to give birth to the cult's god.
+The ceremony led to Alessa receiving severe burns all across her body.
+Instead of birthing the cult's god, Alessa was able to spilt her soul in the ritual and the new spilt part became a baby.
 The baby was found by Harry Mason and his wife Jodie, and they named the girl Cheryl.
 Alessa remained burned and was cared for in secret by the Order and a nurse named Lisa Garland.